Understanding the Influence of Motivation on Requirements Engineering-related Activities

-We kept on getting requirements, it is like suddenly requirements are thrown at us, and it seems that they want every new idea to be included and we felt like why we put so much effort at the beginning" -} Software Engineer (INT08) \textbf{Incomplete requirements} and \textbf{poor requirements prioritization} are two demotivating factors according to the majority of our participants (18 out of 21).
-Incomplete requirements create uncertainty, lack of commitment, and disturbances in the development process, making the practitioners lose their interest in the work.
-They elaborated that it creates uncertainty in their work as they are not aware of requirements and the dependencies completely, resulting in being unable to carry forward the development work. \emph{\faCommentsO ``At the time I have been engaging with that project, they have already started it without having any proper requirements.
-The requirements engineering part was very poor on that project and every day was a kind of well I'm not quite sure what I'm doing, not quite sure what the team was doing, not quite sure what we are being asked to deliver"} - Lead Human-centered Designer (INT09) Similarly, poor requirements prioritization also demotivates the practitioners as it makes them feel like they are doing the wrong thing.
-Further, they highlighted that it might make the team frustrated and stressed, creating a bit of a chaotic situation for upcoming sprints. \emph{\faCommentsO ``I think when there's a poor prioritisation, there's a lot of sudden changes.
-It just feels that everything is a bit chaotic for the next sprint"} - Business Analyst (INT16) \emph{\faCommentsO ``Sometimes, when there's no prioritization, we get work at the end of the sprint.
-We get to do everything at the end of the sprint.
-So we get so much stressed" -} Senior Software Engineer (INT15)
+We kept on getting requirements, it is like suddenly requirements are thrown at us, and it seems that they want every new idea to be included and we felt like why we put so much effort at the beginning" -} Software Engineer (INT08)